-Preservation Framing, in the purest sense, is the use of framing methods and materials approved by the U.S. Library of Congress and the UK Fine Art Trade Guild, for custom picture framing.
+Preservation Framing, in the purest sense, is the use of framing methods and materials approved by the U.S. Library of Congress for custom picture framing.
 Many framers use the term Preservation Framing interchangeably with Archival or Conservation framing.

 The picture framing industry and the U.S. Library of Congress now use the term Preservation Framing, which more accurately describes what we do.
 Preservation framing serves the purpose of preserving and protecting artwork in as close to original condition as possible for a long period of time.
 For more detail, please refer to: